UPI Fraud – Bigger Than You Think

 It acts before damage happens, at the only point where fraud can still be stopped: The Network.

-Most scams don’t need hacking.
+Rid your network of UPI fraud now.
+Since most scams don’t need hacking.
 Just a click.

 The real risk is in the last mile: phishing links, redirect chains, and silent fraud traffic that blends into traffic and gets ignored until it’s too late